Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 Can I still use the 2018 Minnesota Section 24(c) label for the dicamba product I want to use in 2019?

 No; the 2018 Minnesota-specific Section 24(c) label is no longer valid and cannot be used in 2019.
-Applicators will need to obtain, comply with, have in their possession at the time of application, and keep record of the 2019 label.
+Applicators will need to obtain, comply with, and have in their possession at the time of application, the 2019 label.
+Record keeping requirements are a component of the label and state law.

-Are there any application timing restrictions on the use of these products?
+Are there any additional federal application timing restrictions on the use of these products?

 How is the 2019 Minnesota specific restriction different from the 2018 restrictions?